yokolet/tranquil-beach/dp/stock.md

 Keep track the minimum price.
 If the price at index i is lower than the current minimum, update the minimum price.
 At each index, compare (current price - minimum price) and profit so far.
 Update if the value is greater than the profit so far.

+As for Python code, the loop `for i in range(len(prices))` runs faster than `for p in prices`.
+For this sort of coding, the index access is better than the enumeration.

 #### Solution
 {% code-tabs %}